developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/mgmt/index.md

 1. Launch the Device Tracker app.
 2. If the Check-out feature is enabled, scan a barcode to check-out the device.
 3. Tap the options menu at the top right and select **Admin/Manager Login.**
-4. Enter the administrator or manager login credentials.
+4. Enter the administrator/manager login credentials or scan the barcodes for the username and password.
 5. Perform the required tasks.
 6. Logout when complete.
 Tap the options menu at the top right and select **Admin/Manager Logout.**

-<p>After logging in as administrator on the device, tap on the top right option menu and select one of the following:</p>
+<p>After logging in as <i>administrator</i> on the device, tap on the top right option menu and select one of the following:</p>

 * **Admin/Manager Logout –** logs out the administrator or manager.
 * **Settings –** displays information and options:
         * **Import Access Points/Sites/Devices -** import access point, site and device data to aid in locating devices.
-See [Site, Access Point, and Device Data](../setup/#siteaccesspointanddevicedata).
+See [Site, Access Point, and Device Data](../config/#siteaccesspointanddevicedata).
         * **Device Friendly Name –** displays the friendly name assigned to the device.
         * **Site Name –** displays the friendly name assigned to the site location.